verbal-noun/unihack-2021-frontend/README.md

 #### Tech Stack
-Flutter, Node.JS, Google Maos API and Firebase.
+Flutter, Node.JS, Google Maps API and Firebase.
 Here's a  [link](https://github.com/xlelx/unihack2021-team-v) where the backend program can be found.